Menu

 Subject Lead: Andrea Moody (Since September 2020)

-Monitoring Governor: tbc
+Monitoring Governor: Carla Miller

-History at Bolton offers a coherently planned sequence of lessons to help teachers ensure they have progressively covered the skills and concepts required in the National Curriculum.
-History aims to develop historical skills and concepts which are transferable to whatever period of history is being studied and will equip children for future learning.
+The curriculum will develop historical skills and concepts which are transferable to whatever period of history is being studied and will equip children for future learning.
 These key historical skills and concepts, which are revisited throughout different units, are: Historical Interpretations; Historical Investigations; Chronological Understanding; Knowledge and Understanding of Events, People and Changes in the Past; Presenting, Organising and Communicating.

 Please see our History at Bolton document below for more information, including our policy, progression of skills and long term plans.